 The Singular Story of Unlucky Juan

-A film by Ricardo Figueredo Oliva
+Directed by Ricardo Figueredo Oliva

-Cuba has two currencies: the Cuban Peso and the CUCa far more valuable currency pegged to international exchange rates.
+Cuba has two currencies: the Cuban Peso and the CUC—a far more valuable currency pegged to international exchange rates.
 Tourists pay in CUCs and shop at CUC stores, which stock higher quality goods at a huge premium.

 Juan starts the month with 250 Cuban pesos.
 But once he’s paid for his food rations, extra food to meet his needs for the month, transit, utilities, and the new energy-efficient fridge he was obliged to buy (and use 20% of his monthly salary to pay off over a 10-year term), there is little left.
 No wonder so many Cubans rely on living with relatives, overseas remittances, or getting involved in corruption and the black market.